enosis/text-haml/doc/Haml_WhitespaceSemanticsExtension_ImplementationNotes.md

       %cope= strvar               # Arbitrary tag

       <code>   foo&#x000A;     bar  \n</code>
-      <cope>                       # Non-option:preserve tag
+      <cope>   foo                 # Not :preserve tag (Code 8.8-04, -06))
-        foo
         bar                        # WSE Haml, Notice: only 1 OutputIndentStep
       </cope>

+The non-`option:preserve` tag, `%cope` is rendered according to the mechanisms presented above in Code 8.8-04, and Code 8.8-06.

+Where a `option:preformatted` tag, `vtag`, is substituted above, Initial Whitespace is preserved as described, but newline transforms are not performed, and in the case of Inline 'dynamic content', the `%vtag` renders the content as a Nested Block giving vertically- aligned start-and-end tags, and an OutputIndent starting at indentation 0.

 When a preserve or preformatted tag contains only whitespace, the whitespace is replayed.

 ### Whitelines (Vertical whitespace)